 Normally functioning eyelids are firmly held against the eye.
+Eyelid Malposition surgery fixes conditions such as entropion and ectropion.
 Tears lubricate the eyelid movements and the eyelids themselves function like the windshield wipers of the eyes.
 This is the result of a delicate balancing act between the eyelid position and tension of the eyelid ligaments.
 In the lower eyelid, the muscle that helps close the eyelids functions like a muscular hammock to hold the lower eyelid against the globe.

 The general medical term to describe eyelids that are improperly situated against the eye is eyelid malposition, a condition that requires reconstructive surgery for correction and the restoration of proper function.
-In order to ensure a safe and successful reconstructive eyelid surgery, it is crucially important to select an experienced oculofacial surgeon with an incredibly high level of skill, meticulous surgical technique, and an in-depth knowledge of the delicate eye structures.
-You will find such a physician in Dr. Kenneth Steinsapir, a multi-fellowship-trained oculofacial plastic surgeon whose private practice is located in beautiful Beverly Hills, CA, where he specializes in customized eyelid surgery procedures, and has a proven track record of producing beautifully natural reconstructive eyelid surgery results.
+In order to ensure a safe and successful reconstructive eyelid surgery, it is crucially important to select an experienced oculofacial surgeon with an incredibly high level of skill, meticulous surgical technique, and in-depth knowledge of the delicate eye structures.
+You will find such a physician in Dr. Kenneth Steinsapir, a multi-fellowship-trained oculofacial plastic surgeon who specializes in customized many types of eyelid procedures and has a proven track record of producing beautifully natural reconstructive eyelid surgery results.

-- Eyelid Ptosis: eyelid ptosis is themedical term used to describe sagging or drooping of the upper and/or lower eyelids.
-Ptosis of the upper eyelids can change the natural contour of the upper eyelid, potentially impairing the patient’s vision, while ptosis of the lower eyelids may result in inferior scleral show (white showing below the colored region of the eye).
+- Eyelid Ptosis: eyelid ptosis is the themedical term used to describe sagging or drooping eyelids.
+Ptosis of the upper eyelids can change the natural contour of the upper eyelid, potentially impairing the patient’s vision, while ptosis of the lower eyelids may result in an inferior scleral show (white showing below the colored region of the eye).
 Eyelid ptosis may be congenital (hereditary) or acquired over time or as a consequence of surgery or trauma.

 - Marcus-Gunn Jaw-Winking Ptosis: for patients with this less common form of congenital eyelid malposition, movement of the jaw causes a fall in the position of one of the eyelids, leading to a drooping or sagging appearance